i-doit/api-client-php/CONTRIBUTING.md

 ## Make a wish

 Of course, there are some features in the pipeline.
-However, if you have good ideas how to improve the API client library please let us know!
-Write a feature request [in our issue tracker](https://github.com/bheisig/i-doit-api-client-php/issues).
+However, if you have good ideas how to improve this library please let us know!
+Write a feature request [in our issue tracker][issues].

 ## Setup a development environment